Software-Engineering-Lab-Kia/SWLab-HW8/README.md

 Extract Method:

 Problem:
 Extract Method is used to combat long methods that contain too much code, making them hard to understand and maintain.
 In Parser class, the startParse method is quite long and contains multiple responsibilities.

 Solution:
 Refactor the startParse method in the Parser class by extracting smaller methods for different responsibilities. which is cut into these methods:initializeParser, parseTokens, handleShiftAction, handleReduceAction.

+Replace Temp with Query:

+Problem:
+This refactoring technique is used to eliminate temporary variables that are only used to hold intermediate results.
+These temporaries can be replaced with a method call that performs the same computation.
+In lexicalAnalyzer class, the tokenPattern temporary variable can be replaced with a method call.
+Solution:
+So we wrote a buildTokenPattern method to handle this temporary variable.